awsdocs/amazon-connect-admin-guide/doc_source/setup-queued-callback.md

 # Set up queued callback<a name="setup-queued-callback"></a>

-You can create contact flows that provide the ability for customers to leave their phone number and get a callback from an agent\.
+You can create flows that provide the ability for customers to leave their phone number and get a callback from an agent\.

 Here's how queued callback works: